 According to the ADA, research has shown that people with diabetes are vulnerable to dental problems such as gingivitis as well as serious gum disease (periodontitis).
 These problems can also greatly affect blood sugar levels.

 Because of this, it’s important for people with diabetes to maintain good oral health by brushing and flossing regularly and scheduling routine checkup appointments.
 Keep your dentist informed of any changes in your medication or any dental concerns you might have.

 - If your nights are disturbed by sleep apnea, those disruptions can have a nasty effect on your blood sugar levels.
-The best way to limit — and, ideally, prevent — sleep apnea from robbing you of valuable slumber is to maintain healthy weight and avoid alcohol and smoking.
+The best ways to limit — and, ideally, prevent — sleep apnea from robbing you of valuable slumber are to maintain a healthy weight and avoid alcohol and smoking.

 The Mayo Clinic says stress is a leading contributor to increased blood sugar levels.
 Here are some ways to manage stress: